rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 ## Chapter 11 - Delphi Catacombs

 Out of bounds: you can go out of bounds by Shield jumping over one of the locked doors on the upper level.
 So far not useful.

 Speed strategy?: doing a Shield Jump against a specific wall, it's possible to drop down to Delphi Catacombs without using the mist.
 Sometimes the prompts on the lower floor can't be activated after doing this, sometimes they can.
 I guess this trick still needs to be examined more to see if it can be used as a speed strategy or not.

 Videos:
 1, Robin Fleming's video:
         https://www.youtube.com/watch?v=zQwjl67wBj8#t=192

 Wasted potential: it's been verified by both findlestick and Wulf2k9 that even if we could skip Soul of Hades-tutorial fight, nothing would be loaded behind the big gate.

 World weapon: you can get a Sword from the enemies in the Soul of Hades fight.

 Speed strategy: you can use Ice Rage glitch to slightly speed up the moving of the stone block to the left side of the room.

 Other / speed strategy: you can upgrade break-out of the grapple prompts where Kratos breaks open some mist valves and causes the hanging platforms to lower.
 This allows him to move freely during the time the sequence is happening, and might save a little time.

 Sequence break: after reaching the area with sacred mist and barred gates that you normally disappear using the mist, you can ignore the mist entirely and jump over the gates using Shield Jumps.
 The gates are conveniently just as high as they look, and the developers accidentally left a small gap for Kratos to get through from the top.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=PQFg1E2SMrI#t=39

 Other: in the same area, the flying enemies can get stuck below ground in some circumstances.

 Videos:
 1, Robin Fleming's vid:
         https://www.youtube.com/watch?v=Da1iYLnbWpU

 Other: sometimes the final gate before re-entering the hourglass room does not spawn, or so it looks like.

 Videos:
 1, Robin Fleming's vid:
         https://www.youtube.com/watch?v=ajRmKCKYEw0

-Wasted potential?: you can Shield run outside the Wraith fight during the pre- fight cutscene and thus skip it.
+Wasted potential?: you can Shield run outside the Wraith fight during the pre-fight cutscene and thus skip it.
 Not sure if this is useful, though, since you probably can't complete the hourglass puzzle the normal way if you do this.

 Other: rarely you can clip past the bars to the right of the hourglass and reach the corridor with chests "early".
 The corridor has lighting issues in it, and it's easy to jump out of bounds over the walls.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=PQFg1E2SMrI#t=63

 Wasted potential: it's possible to Ice Rage glitch the prompt of the swinging platform in front of the hourglass.
 But it can't be utilized to break the hourglass early or anything.

 Speed strategy: you can climb the hourglass quick by Shield jumping on top of the statue's hands carefully.
 Find out the spots where there is collision Kratos can stand on and use them to get to the top with multiple jumps.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=PQFg1E2SMrI#t=80

 Other: perhaps by doing things in wrong order, the pillar close to the hourglass Kratos is supposed to tear down fails to do that.
 You only hear the sound effect but nothing happens.

 Videos:
 1, findlestick's vid:
         https://www.youtube.com/watch?v=evYTq8zFSUM#t=38

 Speed strategy: from the balcony behind the hourglass, you can quickly get back to the lower level by Shield jumping over the painting.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=PQFg1E2SMrI#t=134

 World weapon: you can get a Shield and / or a Sword from a Satyr during the fight at the lower floor revisit.

 Other: all enemies must be killed before the stone block can be moved.
 Rarely the game may get mixed up and never end the fight, or the flying enemies have wandered too far away, causing Kratos to get stuck here.
 This seems to be an unfortunately common problem...

 ## Chapter 12 - The Oracle's Chamber